Supplements & Herbs

 Animal experimentation: zeolite clinoptilolite powder fights tumors and improves overall health status

-Results in humans: success with final-stage cancer patients
+Results in humans: dramatic successes with final-stage cancer patients

-More information on zeolites (clinoptilolite powder) and where you can buy the powder
+More information on zeolites (clinoptilolite powder) and where you can buy quality zeolite powder

 PS.
 While I have read that calcium and essential minerals are too light to become trapped within zeolite’s molecular structure, there is a synthetic form of zeolite, however, called zeolite A which seems to possess a strong ability to take up calcium, with “over 500,000 tons per year being used in household detergents (liquid and powder) as a builder to soften wash water”. (according to James F. Hurlbut, RMFMS Mineral Technical Chair)

-In fact zeolite clinoptilolite powder provides minerals and trace elements to the body thanks to ion exchange (as stated for instance by the above-mentioned Professor Karl Hecht).
+In fact zeolite clinoptilolite powder provides minerals and trace elements to the body thanks to ion exchange (as stated for instance by Professor Karl Hecht, author of three books on the subject, one of them available in English).

 Zeolites